michaelgpearce/parallizer/README.md

 # Parallizer - Execute your service layer in parallel

-Parallizer executes service methods in parallel, stores the method results, then creates a proxy of your service with those results.
-Your application then uses the short-lived service proxy (think of a single request for a web application) and executes your methods without again calling the underlying implementation.
+Parallizer executes service methods in parallel, stores the method results, and creates a proxy of your service with those results.
+Your application then uses the short-lived service proxy (think of a single request for a web application) and calls your methods without again executing the underlying implementation.
 For applications that make considerable use of web service calls, Parallizer can give you a considerable performance boost.

 ## Installation